 Fall Programs Include:

-* Pawleys Island Planning Conference – September 23-25.
-Select group of students will gather to help set goals, make recommendations, and plan for 2022 Youth in Government program.
+Pawleys Island Planning Conference – September (dates TBD).
+Select group of students will gather to help set goals, make recommendations, and plan for 2025 Youth in Government program.

 MODEL LEGISLATURE AND COURT

-Model Legislature & Court Conference (ML&C) is the culmination of YIG participation.
-ML&C brings together students from across the state for a hands-on opportunity to experience democracy by creating a model state legislature and judicial system.
+Model Legislature & Court Conference is the culmination of YIG participation.
+The Model Legislature & Court Conference brings together students from across the state for a hands-on opportunity to experience democracy by creating a model state legislature and judicial system.
 The conference provides delegates an opportunity to learn how to solve community problems through the democratic process, as well as debate and discuss issues with their peers from throughout South Carolina.
-More than 1,500 high school students participate in this three-day conference annually.
+More than 1,400 high school students participate in this four-day conference annually.

 When and where is the conference held?

 The conference takes place in Columbia, SC.
-The dates of the 2022 conference are November 2nd-5th.
-During the day, students are at the Statehouse, the Supreme Court, or other downtown conference spaces.
-At night, all activities are at conference hotels and/or other downtown conference spaces.
+The dates of the 2024 conference are November 5th - 8th, 2025.
+During the day, students are at the Statehouse, the Supreme Court, the Columbia Convention Center, and other downtown conference spaces.
+At night, all activities are at the Columbia Convention Center.
+Students are housed with their schools/delegations at downtown Columbia hotels.

 What do delegates do at the Conference?

 While at the conference, students participate in a simulation of South Carolina's democratic process.
 Acting as Senators and Representatives, students write, debate and vote on legislation.
 As candidates and lobbyists, students experience the rich spectrum of activity that constitutes our political process.
-As media delegates, students create and publish a nightly newspaper.
+As media students create and publish a nightly newspaper.
 As attorneys and justices, students compete on mock trial teams, or on moot court teams (appellate).
 Officers elected by students serve as Governor, Lt.
-Governor, Speaker of the House, Attorney General, Secretary of State, Secretary of Education and Comptroller General.
+Governor, Speaker of the House, Attorney General, Secretary of State, Secretary of Education, Commissioner of Agriculture and Comptroller General.

 How much is the conference?

-The Youth in Government ML&C conference is approximately $450/delegate.
+The Youth in Government Model Legislature & Court Conference conference is approximately $500/delegate.
 This includes all conference materials, all fall activities except the Pawleys Planning Conference, hotel fees, and transportation at the conference.
 Need-based scholarships are available.
-NOTE: For the Spring 2021 YIG conference, schools/delegates will have the option of putting two, three, or four students per room, with the hotel fees adjusted accordingly.

 How do students participate?